towersvault/shinpokered/README.md

 - Pkmn with levels > level cap give 255 stat exp for each stat
 - Pkmn with levels > level cap have 255 base exp yield
 - If a chansey >= level 100 is first in your roster:
-  - Shiny wild random encounters are much more common (1 in 256)
+  - Shiny wild random encounters and super rod encounters are much more common (1 in 256)
   - Repel effects will not block shiny encounters
 - You can now battle missingno on the infamous cinnabar shoreline
   - You must have gotten the pokedex diploma first